(All collages by Marta Parszeniew)

 Of course, in practice people tend not to wander about in packs of 30, so you'd find yourself “performing” to crowds of three or four when company policy dictated it.
 Incidentally, company policy stated that tours were to leave every six minutes in the busy months, meaning you were looking at up to 100 tours per day, playing all the parts from mad doctors to cannibals, hamming up a Scottish accent for the benefit of anyone and everyone.

 The place was literally falling to bits, as one would expect from a car park-turned tourist trap.
 Symptomatic of the decay that infected the place was the boat ride, four and a half minutes of simulated nautical horror with some strobe lights and occasionally functioning water jets.
-There was also a witch in there. (when I say “witch”, I mean a coat hanger wearing a torn dress and a witch’s mask).
-Two minutes into the boat ride the witch would move about a metre down a chain and ostensibly frighten those below.
+There was also a witch in there.
+(When I say “witch”, I mean a coat hanger wearing a torn dress and a witch’s mask.)
+Two minutes into the boat ride the witch would move about a metre down a chain, with the idea of frightening those below.

 The only issue was that the light didn’t really work in that room, so you couldn’t actually see the terrifying flying sorceress above.
 One day, I suppose after she’d grown tired of the unprofessionalism of the place, the witch broke her moorings and sailed off the chain, over the oblivious heads of those below and into the fetid water of the ride.